 CVR Energy sponsors and administers two defined contribution 401(k) plans, the CVR Energy 401(k) Plan and the CVR Energy 401(k) Plan for Represented Employees (collectively, the "Plans"), in which employees of the general partner, CVR Partners and its subsidiaries may participate.
 Participants in the Plans may elect to contribute a designated percentage of their eligible compensation in accordance with the Plans, subject to statutory limits.
 CVR Partners provides a matching contribution of 100% of the first 6% of eligible compensation contributed by participants.
 Participants in both Plans are immediately vested in their individual contributions.
 The Plans provide for a three-year vesting schedule for the Partnership's matching contributions and contain a provision to count service with predecessor organizations.
-The Partnership had contributions under the Plans of approximately \$2.3 million and \$1.9 million for the years ended December 31, 2022 and 2020, respectively.
-The Partnership had no contributions during the year ended December 31, 2021, as the Partnership's matching contributions for the Plans were suspended effective January 1, 2021 and resumed effective January 1, 2022.
+The Partnership had contributions under the Plans of \$2.4 million and \$2.3 million for the years ended December 31, 2023 and 2022, respectively.
+The Partnership did not contribute under the Plans during the year ended December 31, 2021, as the Partnership's matching contributions for the Plans were suspended effective January 1, 2021 and resumed effective January 1, 2022.

-(8) Commitments
+(11) Commitments